StarKRE22/Atomic/Docs/Entities/Factories/SceneEntityBaker.md

 # 🧩️ SceneEntityBaker

-Represents an abstract Unity component that converts **GameObjects** into **entities**.
+Represents an abstract Unity component that converts **GameObject** into [IEntity](../Entities/IEntity.md) instance.
 It supports batch baking for entire scenes, GameObjects, or all objects in the scene.

 ---